DalatCoder/nghien-cuu-khoa-hoc/README.md

 # Understanding Machine Learning
 ## 1. Overview:
-- What machine learning is?
+* What machine learning is?
-- Machine learning process
+* Machine learning process
-- Basic concepts & terminology
+* Basic concepts & terminology

 ## 2. What is machine learning?
-<p>What machine learning does?</p>
+What machine learning does?

-- Finds patterns in data
+* Finds patterns in data
-- Uses those patterns to predict the future
+* Uses those patterns to predict the future
-- Examples:
+* Examples:
-	- Detecting credit card fraud
+	* Detecting credit card fraud
-	- Determining whether a customer is likely to switch to a competitor
+	* Determining whether a customer is likely to switch to a competitor
-	- Deciding when to do preventive maintenance on a factory robot
+	* Deciding when to do preventive maintenance on a factory robot

-<p>What does it mean to learn?</p>
+What does it mean to learn?

-<p>How did you learn to read?</p>
-<p>Learning requires:</p>
+Learning requires:
-- Identifying patterns
+* Identifying patterns
-- Recognizing those patterns when you see them again
+* Recognizing those patterns when you see them again

-<P>This is what machine learning does</P>
+This is what machine learning does

 ## 3. Machine learning in a nutshell
 - Data: contains pattern
 -> Feed data into a machine learning algorithm
 - Machine learning algorithm: finds patterns
 -> The algorithm generates something called a model
 - Model: recognizes patterns
 -> Application supplies data to the model
 - Application: Supplies new data to see if it matches known pattern

 ## 4. Why is machine learning is so hot right now?